skamithi/vagrant-cw-libvirt/README.md

 This should drop you straight into the wbenchvm as the cumulus user.
 For now only Ansible and puppet cldemos work.

+By default logging in as root to any other device in the topology from the wbenchvm, should just work.
+SSH key from wbenchvm cumulus user is copied to all managed VMs during the vagrant provisioning process.
+This is why the wbenchvm must be provisioned first.

 After installation, the leaf and spine switches cannot be controlled using vagrant up because the vagrant mgmt interface is deleted.
 To manage bringing up